strangerstudios/paid-memberships-pro/readme.txt

 == Changelog ==
 = 1.7.14 =
 * Fixed bug where level cost would sometimes have incorrect pluralization of months/weeks/etc. (Thanks, Kevin Ackerman)
+* Now checking the child and parent theme for email_header.html and email_footer.html files to use for emails.
+The child theme is checked first.

 = 1.7.13.1 =
 * Fixed bug introduced in 1.7.12 where discount code uses were not being tracked.